-Housing and Toilet-training
+Housing and Litter Box-Training

 Rabbits aren’t meant to be kept in small cages 24/7.
 They need wide spaces where they can safely play and explore.
-Rabbits are happiest when they have enough space and freedom to run around and be their happy little selves.
+Rabbits are happiest when they have enough space and freedom to run around and be their happy selves.

 Whether your rabbits are kept in a pen or a cage, it’s important to let them run free in a spacious area at least an hour everyday.
 Of course, you must rabbit-proof the area to avoid damages to your things and most importantly to keep your bunny safe too.